Apply to the Program

 - You have graduated from a US/UK accredited school abroad with English as the medium of instruction.

-- You have earned a bachelor's degree in the U.S. or you have successfully completed a minimum of two semesters of full-time study in a master's program at an accredited institution in the U.S.
+- You have earned a bachelor's degree in the U.S. or you have completed a minimum of two semesters of full-time study in a master's program at an accredited institution in the U.S.

 Step 6.
 Meetings with the INP Program Coordinator